mad-lab-fau/mad-gui/README.md

 Now you can open the previously downloaded example data as shown in [How do I use it (videos)?](#how-do-i-use-it-videos)

 ## Can I load data of my specific system or use my own algorithm?
-Yes, however it will need someone who is familiar with python to perform the steps described in [Development](https://mad-gui.readthedocs.io/en/latest/customization.html).
+Yes, however it will need someone who is familiar with python.
+This person needs to perform the steps described in [Development](https://mad-gui.readthedocs.io/en/latest/customization.html).
+There we describe, how to load data of any format and how to implement algorithms.
+Some supplementary basic information can be found in our [Developer Guidelines](https://mad-gui.readthedocs.io/en/latest/developer_guidelines.html)

 You do not have experience with python but still want to load data from a specific system?
 [Contact us!](mailto:malte.ollenschlaeger@fau.de)

-Developers can get basic information about the project setup in our [Developer Guidelines](https://mad-gui.readthedocs.io/en/latest/developer_guidelines.html).
-However, if you only want to extend the GUI with your custom plugins, e.g. for loading data of a specific system, or adding an algorithm, the necessary information can be found in our documentation regarding [Development](https://mad-gui.readthedocs.io/en/latest/customization.html).

 ## Can I change something at the core of the GUI?
 Sure, for more information, please take a look at our [Contribution Guidelines](https://mad-gui.readthedocs.io/en/latest/contribution_guidelines.html#contribution-guidelines).